 War Child’s ‘Learn To Live’ appeal, which will support children in the Central African Republic traumatised by war, launched today.

-UK aid will match pound-for-pound the first £500,000 raised by the appeal, as the Department for International Development calls on nations, donors and organisations to all work together to support children around the world who have suffered trauma and distress as a result of conflicts.
+UK Aid Match will match public donations up to the first £500,000 raised by the appeal, as the Department for International Development calls on nations, donors and organisations to all work together to support children around the world who have suffered trauma and distress as a result of conflicts.

-“The British public show time and again their compassion and desire to see a better future for the world’s poorest children, which is why during this appeal the UK government will match the public’s generosity,” says International Development Secretary Penny Mordaunt.
+‘The British public show time and again their compassion and desire to see a better future for the world’s poorest children, which is why during this appeal the UK government will match the public’s generosity,’ says Secretary of State for International Development Penny Mordaunt.*